tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 When most people use the word "font" or "font family", what they are actually describing is a typeface.
 A **typeface** is a style of lettering that forms a cohesive whole.
 As an example, consider the well-known "Helvetica" typeface.
 This name embraces many different weights (bold, normal, light) as well as slanted (italic) and upright.
 However, all of these variations are all as much Helvetica as the others - they are all part of the same typeface.

-A **font** is a subset of a typeface, describing a particular variation of the typeface, i.e. the combination of typeface, weight, width, and slant that comes together to describe the specific subset of a typeface that is used.
+A **font** is a subset of a typeface, describing a particular variation of the typeface, i.e. the combination of weight, width, and slant that comes together to describe the specific subset of a typeface that is used.
 We typically give a specific combination of these features a name, like "bold" or "medium" or "italic", which we call the **font style**[^1].
 In other words, a font is a particularly style within a typeface.

 <div class="highlight">